aiekick/ImGuiFileDialog/README.md

 ### On Linux :

-You need many lib : (X11, xrandr, xinerama, xcursor, mesa)
+You need many lib : (X11, xrandr, xinerama, xcursor, mesa, wayland)

 If you are on debian you can run :

 sudo apt-get update
-sudo apt-get install libgl1-mesa-dev libx11-dev libxi-dev libxrandr-dev libxinerama-dev libxcursor-dev
+sudo apt-get install libgl1-mesa-dev libx11-dev libxi-dev libxrandr-dev libxinerama-dev libxcursor-dev libwayland-dev

 ### On MacOs :